dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 The `x:Array` markup extension itself never appears in curly braces.
 Instead, `x:Array` start and end tags delimit the list of items.

-The following XAML example shows how to use `x:Array` to add items to a `ListView` by setting the `ItemsSource` property to an array:
+The following XAML example shows how to use `x:Array` to add items to a <xref:Microsoft.Maui.Controls.ListView> by setting the `ItemsSource` property to an array:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"